bioidiap/bob.blitz/doc/py_api.rst

  User Guide
 ============

-You can build a new ``bob.blitz.array`` using one of two possible ways:
+You can build a new :py:class:`bob.blitz.array` using one of two possible ways:

 1. Use the array constructor: